mishraricha1806/kitchensinkk/README.md

 # Kitchensink Application spring-boot-mongodb-crud
 This repository contains the Kitchensink Java Spring Boot application.
-This guide provides instructions for deploying the application using Docker and Kubernetes.
+The project involves migrating a legacy Java EE  application, known as `kitchensink`, from JBoss Enterprise Application Platform (EAP) to a modern framework, specifically Spring Boot.
+This migration is aimed at modernizing the application stack, improving scalability, and enhancing developer productivity.This guide provides instructions for deploying the application using Docker and Kubernetes.

 ## Prerequisites
 Before you begin, ensure you have the following installed: